How do Loans Affect Credit Score?

 Secured and Unsecured Credit Cards

-Other than loans, credit cards affect your credit score depending on their nature and how you use them.
-Firstly, credit cards are of two types – Secured and Unsecured.
-For unsecured credit cards, you don’t need to submit any kind of security to the bank while secured cards are given to customers against a fixed deposit.
-The overall limit of your secured credit card will depend on the value of your fixed deposit.
-Some of the top secured credit cards are SBI Unnati Credit Card, Axis Insta Easy Credit Card, ICICI Instant Platinum Credit Card, IndusInd Aura Credit Card, HDFC Regalia Credit Card, and others.
-You can opt for these credit cards if you couldn’t get an unsecured one due to the low credit score.
+Other than loans, credit cards impact your credit score depending on their nature and how you use them.
+Credit cards are of two types – Secured and unsecured.
+Unsecured credit cards do not need any kind of security, while secured cards are given to customers against a fixed deposit.
+The overall limit of your secured credit card is based on the value of your fixed deposit.
+Some of the top secured credit cards are SBI Unnati Credit Card , Axis Insta Easy Credit Card, ICICI Instant Platinum Credit Card, IndusInd Aura Credit Card , HDFC Regalia Credit Card , etc. You can opt for these credit cards if you cannot get an unsecured one due to the low credit score.

 Factors through which Loans Affect your Credit Score